kooroshsajadi/retrieval-augmented-generation/README.md

 This component handles duplicate text detection to ensure storage efficiency and avoid redundant data in the vector database.
 The current implementation uses a signature-based deduplication strategy.

+### 🧬 Embedding
+This component generates dense vector embeddings for chunked texts using the `SentenceTransformer` library with a sekected model such as `dlicari/Italian-Legal-BERT-SC`.
+It supports parent-child chunking strategies for hierarchical retrieval, processes directories or individual files with configurable max/min chunk lengths, and saves normalized, truncated embeddings while handling metadata like word counts and parent IDs.
+Optimized for hardware accelerators (prioritizing XPU or GPU with CPU fallback), the module includes comprehensive logging for device usage, embedding generation, and error recovery to ensure robust, modular operation in RAG pipelines.

+'''on OOM errors via torch cache clearing and temporary device migration'''

 ### 🔀 Hybrid Retrieval

 This component implements hybrid retrieval by combining BM25 sparse retrieval for keyword matching with dense vector similarity search using Milvus embeddings to capture semantic relevance in texts.
 Retrieved candidates from both methods are fused using a weighted score.